 The body tries to alternate between the rapid eye movement, (also known as REM) and non- rapid eye movement (Also known as the NREM)

 A single REM and NREM cycle can last around 90 to 100 minutes, and most of the time is spent sleeping in NREM.
 During the NREM phase, the body tends to relax.
 During the REM phase, the eyes tend to move more quickly, but the body remains relaxed.
 It is at this time that most dreams occur.
+The most Common Bedtime Habits that destroy your peaceful sleep are sleeping in on weekends, getting into bed too early, and not having a long enough sleep runway.

 In sleep paralysis, the body’s transition to or from the Rapid Movement Sleep cycle is out of sync with the brain.
 In this case, the person’s consciousness is awake, but their body continues to remain in the paralyzed sleep state.